nmstreethran/ml-elec-model/docs/data_used/regions.rst

    *New bidding zones will be active from the 1st of October, however, first data submissions, like month ahead forecasts, are expected from the 1st of September.*

    *Validity end date for BZN|DE-AT-LU is the end of September 2018. [...]*

+Since this project will focus on the first half of 2018, the DE-AT-LU bidding zone will be used.

 Mapping bidding zones to :term:`NUTS` 3 territories is straightforward for DE, AT, CH, CZ, FR, LU, NL, and PL (bidding zone type 1 for all except DE, which is type 2) -- all :term:`NUTS` 3 territories in these countries are part of the same bidding zone.